em-cultuur/adrez-mapper/revisions.md

 - (telephone issues #14) - value of the telephone field with #import appended and is stored and in the error report
 - (emailadres/telefoon en adres naar code_ID 115,113, 11 #12).
 Fix so the type is automatically set.
 If a manual changes is needed use the type or typeId
+- fixed: if an invalid email the value is not stored.
+Now the #import is appended and a warning is added to the log

 2020-02-01 (0.4.13)
 - the url is now extended so can include configurable "Facebook", etc